-Many golfers want to know what the average distance of the 7 iron is because it is one of the most used golf clubs in your bag.
+Many golfers want to know what the average distance of the 7 iron is because for golfers of all skill levels it is one of the most used golf clubs in your bag.

-After watching hundreds of golfers ranging from beginners to professionals, the average distance I see the 7 iron travel is around 120 yards (men) and 80 yards (women).
+After watching hundreds of golfers ranging from beginners to professional golfers, the average distance I see the 7 iron travel is around 120 yards (men) and 80 yards (women).

-I know some of you might be thinking this is way off to what you are currently hitting and that’s okay.
-These are just averages.
+I know some of you might be thinking this is way off to what you are currently hitting and there’s good news… that’s okay.
+These are just averages for an average golfer.
 So below I am going to break up and discuss each skill level separately on how far they hit a 7 iron.

 What is a 7 iron?

-A 7 iron is a golf club that is classified as a mid-iron and usually ranges between, 29-33 degrees of loft.
+A 7 iron is a golf club that is classified as a mid-iron (as opposed to longer irons 3-5 or a short iron) and usually ranges between, 29-33 degrees of loft (aka loft angle).
 Because it is towards the middle of the golf bag, the 7 iron can be used to hit a wide variety of golf shots:

 - Going under trees